skeema/skeema/doc/options.md

 * By convention, boolean columns are typically defined using `tinyint(1)` (or as `bool` which is just an alias for `tinyint(1)`). [lint-display-width](#lint-display-width) always ignores such columns.
 * Int-type columns using the `zerofill` modifier are padded with leading zeroes based on the display width. [lint-display-width](#lint-display-width) always ignores such columns.
 * Display widths are included in query result metadata, and in theory some applications may use this information programmatically, and intentionally have non-default display widths for this reason.
 This is quite rare, but in this situation it makes sense to use `lint-display-width=ignore`.

+MySQL 8.0.17 deprecated use of integer display widths, as well as the `zerofill` modifier.
+MySQL 8.0.19 removed display widths from appearance in `SHOW CREATE TABLE` and `information_schema` in most situations.
+As a result, [lint-display-width](#lint-display-width) has no effect in MySQL 8.0.19+ and Percona Server 8.0.19+.

 ### lint-dupe-index